vishnutez/egspo-dllm-rl/README.md

 ```

 Unless otherwise specified in the paper, the **default parameters in `epsa/train.sh` correspond to the configurations used in our experiments**.
+For Dream-7B-Instruct, the train and trainer scripts are located in `egspo/DREAM/`.

 ---
 ## 📊 Evaluation